swcarpentry/python-novice-inflammation/_episodes/03-lists.md

 {: .callout}

 > ## Nested Lists
-> Since lists can contain any Python variable, it can even contain other lists.
+> Since a list can contain any Python variables, it can even contain other lists.
 >
 > For example, we could represent the products in the shelves of a small grocery shop:
 >